Anjithajm/Image_visualization/README.md

-This is a python code to access the hdf5 file of galaxy/quasar/stars image files.
+This is a python code to access the hdf5 file of galaxy/quasar/stars cutouts.
-It requires following libraries:
+---

 ## Requirements
 -Python 3.7 or later